djangodeployment/django-deployment-book/08-postgresql.rst

 When you connect to a web server with your browser, you always provide the server address in the form of a URL.
 But here we only provided a database name.
-We could have told it the server (but it's not going to work without a fight, because the user authentication kicks in, which I explain in the next section):
+We could have told it the server as follows (but it's not going to work without a fight, because the user authentication kicks in, which I explain in the next section):

 .. code-block:: bash

    psql --host=localhost --port=5432 template1

-You might think that ``localhost`` and 5432 is the default, but it isn't.
+You might think ``localhost`` and 5432 is the default, but it isn't.
 The default is Unix domain socket ``/var/run/postgresql/.s.PGSQL.5432``.
 Let's see what this means.

 If you think about it, TCP is nothing more than a way for different processes to communicate.
 One process, the browser, opens a